mennooo/orclapex-redirect/README.md

-# Oracle APEX Dynamic Action Plug-in - APEX TreeView Refresh
+# Oracle APEX Dynamic Action Plug-in: Redirect

 This is a plug-in to redirect users with a Dynamic Action.